Plans for future meadow beds - in 2018+ - we are currently chewing over options. Let us know what you think!

 - In Summer/Autumn 2016 the existing meadows were scythed, as late as possible.
 Some areas were prepared for perennials or grass path.
 The haystacks were left on the meadows for wildlife.

 - In March 2017, Council staff rotavated the annual beds - there was a lot of grass and regrowth.
 Volunteers then cleaned by digging two of them at least twice (lots of re-growth), hoed and raked them on the day of sowing.
-Two, which had (Classic or Contrasting mix for two years) were allowed to re-grow after the rotavating (without extra digging) and we will consider spot weeding and also sowing any bare patches.
+Two, which had (Classic or Contrasting mix for two years) were allowed to re-grow after the rotavating (without extra digging) and we have spot weeded a bit but didn't sow any bare patches.

-In early Spring 2017, we sowed one bed with a perennial seed mix (Golden Summer from Pictorial Meadows), which probably won't flower in 2017.
-This is an experiment and, if it goes well, we might try further perennial mixes in other areas - they are more sustainable than using annuals every year.
+In early Spring 2017, we sowed one bed with a perennial seed mix (Golden Summer from Pictorial Meadows).
+This is an experiment and, if it goes well, we might try further perennial mixes in other areas - they are more sustainable than using annuals every year:

 Meadow in summer 2016: